Bit numbering: Unsigned integer example

 This table illustrates an example of decimal value of 149 and the location of LSb.
 In this particular example, the position of unit value (decimal 1 or 0) is located in bit position 0 (n = 0).
 MSb stands for most significant bit, while LSb stands for least significant bit.

+Signed integer example

+This table illustrates an example of an 8 bit signed decimal value using the two's complement method.
+The MSb most significant bit has a negative weight in signed integers, in this case −27 = −128.
+The other bits have positive weights.
+The lsb (least significant bit) has weight 1.
+The signed value is in this case −128+2 = −126.

 Most- vs least-significant bit first

-The expressions most significant bit first and least significant bit at last are indications on the ordering of the sequence of the bits in the bytes sent over a wire in a serial transmission protocol or in a stream (e.g. an audio stream).
+The expressions most significant bit first and least significant bit at first are indications on the ordering of the sequence of the bits in the bytes sent over a wire in a serial transmission protocol or in a stream (e.g. an audio stream).